 The corresponding spatial profiles of the modes are shown in the left panels of Fig. 4.
 Here one can see that the only mode which is purely localized in one dot is the EM of Co, because now it is sub-threshold for Py.
 A further reduction of H, which is sufficient to cause the Co magnetization reversal, produces a P state at negative fields and the frequency starts to increase.

-Figure 5: Full point are the frequencies measured along the minor hysteresis.
+Figure5 : Full point are the frequencies measured along the minor hysteresis.

 Again as a function of the applied field.
 In this field range the frequencies of modes in the Py dots monotonously increase in a way similar to that measured in the P state for positive field values while an abrupt change in the frequency of Co modes occurs.